Chunks of tender and juicy chicken perfectly pan seared then smothered in a creamy low carb poblano pepper and mushroom sauce!

 This low carb one pot dinner is super easy to make any night of the week.
 It's absolutely sure to please even your pickiest eaters.
 Even those not on Keto will enjoy the depth of flavors in this poblano chicken recipe.

-Ingredients for Keto Chicken Poblano
+What's in Keto Chicken Poblano